Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Conclusion and Future Work

-Because our algorithm relies on splitting the chain groups, we are bound to use field coefficients.
+Our algorithm relies on homology decompositions, which is a convenience due to only considering chain complexes over vector spaces with field coefficients.
 Algebraic Morse theory, however, works with coefficients in arbitrary $R$-modules for a commutative ring $R$.
 Therefore another interesting direction of research would be to adapt the description of the connection matrix and ultimately also the algorithm to this setting.

 Since the connection matrix is dependent on a choice of basis, we can also consider how that choice can be made in light of different applications, especially in dynamical systems, where the Morse indices can be interpreted as homological indices of isolated invariant sets, and the connection matrix as a lower bound on the connecting orbits between them.